 Here are some notes on how this picture book can be helpful at different ages.

 This picture book provides simple language, which can help kids work through moving and feeling like an outsider.
 For children who struggle with having a different name, the story can be a helpful way to validate their feelings and experiences, while also letting them know they are not along.
 The colorful pictures and child’s handwriting helps give the book a fun design.

 Simple language, helps to introduce children to school, can help children work through the emotions of moving and validation in those conflicted feelings, for children that have “different/weird” names then this story can help give them confidence in correcting others and in realizing that having a “different/weird” name is not a negative thing, child’s handwriting gives the book an intimate feel of a child’s perspective.

 The simple language used in the book is perfect for young elementary schoolers.
 The story will also be easy to connect to their life experience with the mentions of a school bus, taking attendance, and other school activities.
 For students who are having to correct the pronunciation of their name for the first time, this book is a great way to validate their feelings and to let them know they are not alone.

 Though the language may now be too easy for these ages, the emotional aspect of the story will be more important.
 This book can help validate feelings of being an outsider, or having to juggle two (or more) languages and two (or more) cultures.

-Have you read this picture book already?
+Let me know if you have already read this picture book in the comments!
 Will you be adding it to your collection or checking it out from your local library after reading this review?

 Dear Abuelo by Grecia Huesca Dominguez.